What Is a Credit Score? Everything Beginners Need to Know

 Your age, gender, marital status, race, and nationality are legally prohibited from being used in credit scoring under the Equal Credit Opportunity Act.

 Checking your own credit – through a free monitoring service or AnnualCreditReport.com – does not affect your score.
+For the full breakdown of soft vs. hard inquiries and how much applying for credit can cost you, see Does Checking Your Credit Score Hurt It?
 Neither does being denied credit.
 And having savings or investments in a bank or brokerage account has no effect on your credit score whatsoever.

 Most People Don’t Understand What a Credit Score Really Means